Red Granite Grinder

 why Red Granite Grinder?

 Riders get a chance to explore the grit in the western portion of Marathon County on several gems that can only be accessed through this race.
-Riders will fully experience Marathon County by riding through areas not usually open to bikes in addition to passing ginseng fields, dairy farm pastures, barns, and farm fields.
+Riders will fully experience Marathon County by riding through areas not usually open to bikes in addition to passing ginseng fields, dairy farm pastures, barns, and farm fields in each the 80 and 140 races.

 Riders will be tested through a variety of hills, with the top male and female climbers being crowned “King / Queen of the Hill.”
 Riders need to leave some gas in the tank to tackle a climb that riders can only access this day of the year - topping out with nearly 600 feet ascent!